 Cuenca, Ecuador Project Center (IQP)

-Students will live in apartment style accommodations with three students per suite.
+Students will live in apartment style accommodations with two or three students per suite.
 Each apartment will have a kitchen with an area for cooking and food storage.
 The apartment building has an elevator and wireless internet access.
 Accommodation type and location are subject to change without notice and will be confirmed the term prior to departure.

 Ecuadorian cuisine is diverse, varying with altitude, and associated agricultural conditions.
 Pork, chicken, beef, and cuy (guinea pig) are popular in the mountainous regions, and are served with a variety of carbohydrate-rich foods, especially rice, corn, and potatoes.
 The food is somewhat different in the southern mountainous areas, featuring typical Loja food such as repe, a soup prepared with green bananas; cecina, roasted pork; and miel con quesillo or "cuajada", as dessert.
 In the rainforest, a dietary staple is the yucca/cassava.
 Make sure to take any dietary restrictions or allergies (nuts in particular) into account as you consider this site and inform your advisor and IGSD of any health concerns well in advance of your participation in this program.